zigtur/Rareskills-ZK-book/quadratic-arithmetic-programs/README.md

 ### Ring homomorphism
 Theorem: There exists a ring homomorphism from columns vectors of dimension $n$ with real numbers elements to polynomials with real coefficients.

+### Polynomials
+We need to think polynomial as an infinite set of pairs (x,y) instead of $a = ax^2 + bx + c$.

+If we want to add two polynomials, we need to define the relation that combines those two sets of pairs: cartestian product.